How automated sensitive data discovery works

 -

-Member accounts can't access sensitive data discovery statistics and other results that Macie directly provides for their S3 buckets.
-For example, a member account can't use the Amazon Macie console to review sensitivity scores for their S3 buckets.
-Only the Macie administrator can access this data.
+Members have read access to sensitive data discovery statistics and other results that Macie directly provides for their S3 buckets.
+For example, a member can use Macie to review sensitivity scores and coverage data for their S3 buckets.
+The exception is sensitive data findings.
+Only the Macie administrator has direct access to findings that automated discovery produces.

 -